Non-perturbative approach for scalar particle production in Higgs-$R^2$ inflation: Description of particle production

 \section{Description of particle production}

-Once we have established the behavior of mode functions $X_k$ during and after inflation for some values of spectator mass, the non-minimal coupling $\xi_\chi$ and comoving wave number $k$, it is turn to analyze the non-perturbative particle production.
-The production of $\chi$ particles is due to the time dependence of the background variables, in particular the non-adiabatic behaviour of the frequency $\omega_k(t)$ that induces a mix among negative- and positive-frequency \cite{Parker1969}.
-The adiabaticity condition is given by the adiabatic paramater $A_k$ defined as
+Once we have established the behavior of mode functions $X_k$ during and after inflation for some values of spectator mass, the non-minimal coupling $\xi_\chi$ and comoving wavenumber $k$, it turns to analyze the non-perturbative particle production.
+The production of $\chi$ particles is due to the time dependence of the background variables, in particular, the non-adiabatic behavior of the frequency $\omega_k(t)$ that induces a mix among negative- and positive-frequency \cite{Parker1969}.
+The adiabaticity condition is given by the adiabatic parameter $A_k$ defined as

 \beq A_k(t) = \dfrac{\dot{\omega}_k}{\omega_k^2}\,. \enq

 The adiabatic evolution of $\omega_k(t)$ under the WKB approximation of the modes $X_k(t)$ guarantees that the positive-frequency mode at early times evolves into positive-frequency modes at late times.
 That is, for asymptotically early times $t\to 0$, the modes $X_k(t)$ evolve as \cite{winitzki2005cosmological}